aim-qmul/4a2a/python/README.md

 ```bash
 python vst_render.py $SIGNALTRAIN $OUTPUTPATH --vst "C:\Program Files\Common Files\VST3\uaudio_teletronix_la-2a_tc.vst3\Contents\x86_64-win\uaudio_teletronix_la-2a_tc.vst3" --brand uad --gain -12 --out-gain 46
 ```
-The exact path to the UAD VST3 plugin may vary depending on your installation or system.
+The exact path to the UAD VST3 plugin may vary depending on your system and installation.
 Use `--mode` to specify the mode, e.g., `--mode 1` for limiter mode.
 Default is compressor mode.

 ### GRU Make-up Gain

-Please first run the following command to process the SignalTrain input audio files with the trained compressor but without the make-up gain.
+Please first run the following command to process the SignalTrain input audio files with the trained compressor, but without the make-up gain.
-(To render with make-up gain, please comment out relevant line in `4a2a_render.py`.)
+(To render with make-up gain, please comment out the relevant line in `4a2a_render.py`.)

 ```bash
 python 4a2a_render.py
 ```

-Please modify the path variables that points to the SignalTrain dataset, the output directory, and the checkpoint directory in `4a2a_render.py` before running the command.
+Please modify the path variables that point to the SignalTrain dataset, the output directory, and the checkpoint directory in `4a2a_render.py` before running the command.

 Next, run the following command to train the GRU make-up gain model.